yznpku/Spammerino/README.md

 Spammerino
 ===

-This extension enables you to repeat any Twitch chat messages with one simple click.
+This browser extension provides several handy tweaks to improve your Twitch chat efficiency.

-There are also other QoL tweaks to Twitch chat.
-See the feature list below for details.

 Features
 ---